 The first Lear Jets, the Model 23s, were the first products of the original Lear Jet Corporation for the new field of business and personal jet aviation.
 So significant was the design that for years "Lear Jet" was synonymous with "bizjet."
 William P. Lear Sr. initiated the Lear Jet's development in 1959.
 The aircraft drew upon the structural quality of the Swiss AFA P-16 strike-fighter and featured a fuselage that narrowed at each side where the wing and engine nacelles extended outward-a design concept known as area rule-to provide smooth airflow around the engines.

 Successive Lear Jet models set many speed records.
-The Lear Jet line is now part of the Bombardier Aerospace family, which includes Challenger and Global Express aircraft.
+In production since 1964, the Lear Jet line closed in 2021.
 This is the second protoype Model 23 and was used as a test aircraft.

 Airliners powered by jet engines had just begun to consolidate their value to airline transport service in 1959 when William P. Lear, Sr. initiated the development of the Learjet.
 His aircraft design soon demonstrated the combination of form and function that makes an outstanding performer.
 The first Lear Jets, the Model 23s, were the founding products of the original Lear Jet Corporation and pioneers in the entirely new field of business and personal jet aviation.
 As an example of this transportation mode, it represents the ability to cruise above most weather, over long distances, and at high speed.
 Whether the business jet operates as a small airliner or as a more personal independent aircraft, it permits the movement of passengers and small cargo to airports both large and small around the globe.